docb/dbRackModules/README.md

 ## Others
 ![](images/other.png?raw=true)

+### Faders
+This module does the same as the unless towers module.
+But it provides some additional features:
+- It has three fader blocks
+- On click on a fader the value according to the mouse position is immediately set.
+- Adjustable voltage ranges {-10V,10V}, {-5V,5V}, {-3V,3V}, {-2V,2V}, {-1V,1V}, {0V,10V}, {0V,5V},
+  {0V,3V}, {0V,2V},{0V,1V} in the menu
+- Polyphonic channels configurable in the menu
+- Snap function: "None","Semi","0.1","Pat 32","0.5","Pat 16","1","Pat 8".
+If another value than None is selected in the menu, the output value is quantized according to the given step value.
+'Pat X' denotes 10V/X and is for CV addressing.
+- Each block can be randomized separately in the menu.

 ### FLA and FFL
 FLA applies integer arithmetic to a CV signal.
 FLL applies integer bit operations to a CV signal.